SalmanBurhan/CSUSM-AR-App/README.md

 GoogleAPI.production.apiKey
 GoogleAPI.sandbox.apiKey
 ```

+Each project collaborator should also receive a copy of the `GoogleServices-Info.plist` file from the [repo owner](https://github.com/SalmanBurhan) to place in the `CSUSM AR` project diectory prior to building.

 Access to the Concept3D API Key is not necessary as there is no need for distinguishing between sandbox and production environments at this time.